Looking for TPD insurance but just not sure what a suitable level of cover is? Learn the steps to get a clear estimate.

 As with Life Cover, determining how much TPD cover to take out requires a close assessment of your personal financial situation and how your life could be affected in the event of becoming totally and permanently disabled.
 A key step in this process is actually writing down or creating a spreadsheet of all of your current financial obligations and consider what costs may be incurred if your income stream was to be removed.
 There are self-assessment calculators available online that can assist with this process.

-Common costs that TPD can help cover
+9 expenses TPD can help cover

 - Mortgage/rental repayments